 - (1) Except as provided in 8.2.1.6, no person may operate a civil aircraft in commercial air transport operations unless it has within it the following current and approved documents:

 - (a) Registration Certificate issued to the owner.

 - (b) Airworthiness Certificate.

 - (c) Aircraft Journey Log.

 - (d) Aircraft Radio Licence

 - (e) List of passenger names and points of embarkation and destination, if applicable.
-(Passenger manifest)

-- (f) Cargo manifest including special loads information.

-- (g) Aircraft Technical Log.

-- (h) Air Operator Certificate, if required.

-- (i) Noise Certificate, if required, and translated in English if any other language.

-- (j) AFM or RFM.

-- (k) Part(s) of the Operations Manual relevant to operation(s) conducted, if required.

-- (1) MEL.

-- (m) Category II or III Manual, as applicable.

-- (n) Operational Flight Plan.

-- (o) Filed ATC flight plan.

-- (p) NOTAMS briefing documentation.

-- (q) Meteorological information.

-- (r) Mass and balance documentation. - (s) Roster of special situation passengers. - (t) Maps and charts for routes of proposed flight or possibly diverted flights. - (u) Forms for complying with the reporting requirements of the Authority and the AOC holder. - (v) For international flights, a general declaration for customs. - (w) Any documentation which may be required by the Authority or States concerned with a proposed flight. (e.g. Insurance Certificate). - (2) Except as provided in 8.2.1.6, no person may operate a civil aircraft in general aviation operations or aerial work operations unless it has within it the following current and approved documents: - (a) Certificate of Aircraft Registration issued to the owner. - (b) Certificate of Airworthiness. - (c) Aircraft Journey Log. - (d) Aircraft Radio License, for international flights. - (e) List of passenger names and points of embarkation and destination, if applicable. - (f) Cargo manifest including special loads information. - (g) The appropriate licences for each member of the flight crew. - (h) Copy of the release to service, if any, in force with respect to the aircraft, or technical log, as applicable. - (i) Noise certificate, if required. - (j) AFM or RFM, for aeroplanes or helicopters. - (k) Category II or III Manual, as applicable. - (l) Operational Flight Plan, for all international flights. - (m) NOTAMS briefing documentation. - (n) Maps and charts for routes of proposed flight or possibly diverted flights. - (o) Forms for complying with the reporting requirements of the Authority. - (p) For international flights, a general declaration for customs. - (q) Aerial work certificate for aerial work operators.
+(Passenger manifest) - (f) Cargo manifest including special loads information. - (g) Aircraft Technical Log. - (h) Certified true copy of the Air Operator Certificate and a copy of operations specifications - (i) Noise Certificate, if required, and translated in English if any other language. - (j) AFM or RFM. - (k) Part(s) of the Operations Manual relevant to operation(s) conducted, if required. - (1) MEL. - (m) Category II or III Manual, as applicable. - (n) Operational Flight Plan. - (o) Filed ATC flight plan. - (p) NOTAMS briefing documentation. - (q) Meteorological information. - (r) Mass and balance documentation. - (s) Roster of special situation passengers. - (t) Maps and charts for routes of proposed flight or possibly diverted flights. - (u) Forms for complying with the reporting requirements of the Authority and the AOC holder. - (v) For international flights, a general declaration for customs. - (w) Any documentation which may be required by the Authority or States concerned with a proposed flight. (e.g. Insurance Certificate). - (2) Except as provided in 8.2.1.6, no person may operate a civil aircraft in general aviation operations or aerial work operations unless it has within it the following current and approved documents: - (a) Certificate of Aircraft Registration issued to the owner. - (b) Certificate of Airworthiness. - (c) Aircraft Journey Log. - (d) Aircraft Radio License, for international flights. - (e) List of passenger names and points of embarkation and destination, if applicable.

-- (r) Search and rescue information, for international flights. - (s) Any documentation that may be required by the Authority or States concerned with a proposed flight. - Note 1: "Special situation passengers" includes armed security personnel, deportees, persons in custody, and persons with special medical needs. - Note 2: The noise certificate shall state the standards in ICAO Annex 16, Volume 1.
-The statement may be contained in any document, carried on board, approved by the Authority.
+- (f) Cargo manifest including special loads information. - (g) The appropriate licences for each member of the flight crew. - (h) Copy of the release to service, if any, in force with respect to the aircraft, or technical log, as applicable. - (i) Noise certificate, if required. - (j) AFM or RFM, for aeroplanes or helicopters. - (k) Category II or III Manual, as applicable. - (l) Operational Flight Plan, for all international flights. - (m) NOTAMS briefing documentation. - (n) Maps and charts for routes of proposed flight or possibly diverted flights. - (o) Forms for complying with the reporting requirements of the Authority. - (p) For international flights, a general declaration for customs. - (q) Aerial work certificate for aerial work operators. - (r) Search and rescue information, for international flights. - (s) Any documentation that may be required by the Authority or States concerned with a proposed flight. - Note 1: "Special situation passengers" includes armed security personnel, deportees, persons in custody, and persons with special medical needs. - Note 2: The noise certificate shall state the standards in ICAO Annex 16, Volume 1.
+The statement may be contained in any document, carried on board, approved by the Authority. - (3) No person shall operate an aircraft under an Article 83 bis agreement entered into between the State of Registry and the State of Operator, without carrying on board the aircraft a certified true copy of the agreement summary, in either an electronic or hard copy format.